Menu

 port clearance

-Departure permit (for a foreign trade ship must submit a departure notification and obtain permission from customs customs)
+Port permit (For a foreign trade ship to leave the port, it must submit a notification of departure and obtain permission from customs)

 port close

-Prohibition of entry and exit of ports (prohibiting entry and exit of ships to reduce damage such as typhoons)
+Prohibition of entering and leaving ports (prohibition of entering and leaving ships to reduce damage such as typhoons)

 port custom

-Port customs (what is generally performed at the port, such as work customs such as the opening hours and working hours of cargo handling)
+Port customs (what is commonly practiced at the port, such as labor practices such as starting and working hours of cargo handling)

 port facilities